Diploma in Therapeutic Counselling (TC-L4)

 You will be expected to have gained the CPCAB L2 Certificate in Counselling Skills and the L3 Certificate in Counselling Studies or an equivalent of a minimum of 150 hours Counselling Skills training.
-There is also a 19 years minimum age requirement.
+There is also a 19 years minimum age requirement

 There are 220 guided learning hours each year with a total of 440 over the two years of the course.

-Each academic year consists of 11 blocks.
-Each block will involve tutor contact and attendance on:
+Each academic year consists of 12 blocks.

 - Use counselling theory to understand own self.